Víctor Legrotaglie

 Víctor Antonio Legrotaglie (29 May 1937 – 30 March 2024) was an Argentine football player and coach.
 He played as a midfielder, and was the fourth-highest scorer (as of May 2025) from free kicks.

 Legrotaglie began his professional career in Gimnasia y Esgrima de Mendoza in 1953, where he became the institution's greatest star.
 In 1959 he moved to Chacarita Juniors, where he won a second-division national championship.
 He returned to Mendoza in the mid-1960s.
 Three years later, he played for Argentino de Mendoza.
 A year later, he returned to Lobo Mendoza for the third time, staying for three years.
 During that period, he won an official regional tournament and the unofficial Confraternidad Tournament organized by Boca Juniors in 1965.

 In 1967, he briefly returned to the Mendoza Academy but in the middle of that year, he went to the Province of San Juan to play for Juventud Alianza.
 His fourth stage in Mensana came at the beginning of 1968 when he began to dispute the national championship.
 In 1973, he played in Independiente Rivadavia —the classic rival of Lobo, but at the time it was customary for Mendoza clubs to borrow players to represent the province at the national level.
 In 1976, he went to the Province of La Rioja to play in Américo Tesorieri where he ended up retiring professionally a few months later.

-Legrotaglie is regarded as the greatest idol in the history of Gimnasia y Esgrima, and the best mendocino footballer ever.

 He stood out for his free kicks and olympic goals (having scored a total of 66 and 12 respectively).
 The Gimnasia y Esgrima Stadium was named in his honour.